southern-company-r-d/OpenUVF/README.md

 A portion of TensorFlow, specifically the [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), is redistributed with OpenUVF.
 TensorFlow is a Google product and is licensed under [Apache 2.0](https://github.com/tensorflow/tensorflow/blob/master/LICENSE).
 It is included in our code [here](https://github.com/williamhobbs/OpenUVF/tree/master/core/object_detection).

 This software is provided as-is with no warranties or conditions.
 See our [license](https://github.com/williamhobbs/OpenUVF/blob/master/LICENSE) for more details.

+## Details
+More detailed documentation is in the works...